Updated June 21, 2022

 As the demand for caregivers in Canada keeps increasing, more healthcare professionals such as personal support workers (PSW) join the workforce across the country.
 Most of them are employed by long-term care and nursing homes, at least in Ontario; while others work for hospitals, home care agencies, or independently.
 And although they usually perform fairly similar tasks, they are not paid equally.
-PSW salary varies depending on factors like employers, experience, and the city where they live.
+PSW salaries vary depending on factors like employers, experience, and location.

 In this article, Caring Support wants to provide caregivers with information about multiple variables they need to consider before accepting a job offer, including the cost of living in their communities, family expenses, benefits, and more.
 We believe PSWs should be able to negotiate a living wage that allows them to afford a decent lifestyle and helps them to provide the best caregiving service to their clients and patients.

-Since October of 2020, some of the nearly 147,000 PSWs across the province were benefited by a temporary pay boost created by the local government to support them as Ontario started to feel the effects of the second wave of Covid-19.
-However, the benefit is scheduled to conclude this March 2021, putting thousands of caregivers back where they were last year financially, which for many of them means earning a salary that falls below their living wage.
+Since October of 2020, thousands of PSWs across the province were benefited from a temporary pay boost created by the local government to support them as Ontario battled Covid-19.
+However, the benefit is scheduled to conclude by the end of March 2022, putting thousands of caregivers back where they were last year financially, which for many of them means earning a salary that falls below their living wage.

 Caregiving professionals are no exception.
-Considering the amount of commitment, hard work, and long hours required to perform any job in the healthcare sector, there are three main factors PSWs and every other caregiver should consider before taking the leap to a new employment situation.
+Considering the amount of commitment, hard work, and long hours required to perform any job in the healthcare sector, there are three main factors PSWs and every other caregiver should consider before leaping to a new employment situation.

-Beyond considering if the job is paying what your skills and experience are really worth (you can get an estimate by comparing average salaries within your industry, positions, locations, and companies); you need to assess the cost of living in your city or town to determine if you can afford to accept it or not.
+On top of considering if a job is paying what your skills and experience are really worth (you can get an estimate by comparing average salaries within your industry, positions, locations, and companies); you need to assess the cost of living in your city or town to determine if you can afford to accept it or not.

 Does the job offer pay leave?
 What tools will the company provide you with? (smartphone, computer, etc.) Do they offer performance incentives?
 Remember that benefits vary from company to company, so make sure you get it all in writing with your job offer before you sign.